srsudar/eg/eg/examples/adb.md

 This sequence of commands will create a backup of all app data in protected storage as specified by the `org.package.app` package name and store it as `backup.ab`.
+The backup file format begins with human-readable text to display the file type and the file version, followed by a compressed tar file.
+Assuming a version number of a single byte, the compressed backup content starts after 24 bytes.

-We will then use `dd` and python to decompress the file and save it as a tar file.
+We use `dd` to extract only the compressed part of the file and use python to decompress the content and save it as a tar file.
 Finally we'll extract the contents of the file using `tar`, creating the app's directory as it existed on the phone.
 Note that the backup will have to be manually approved on the device after running `adb backup`, and that the `\` characters are line continuations for use in the shell.

     $ adb backup -f ./backup.ab org.package.app
     $ dd if=./backup.ab bs=1 skip=24 \